michalbukowski/tblastn-genomes/README.md

 See comments in the template files for more details.

 ### 5. Running the pipeline
-To start the pipeline run the command from the pipeline directory:
+To start the pipeline activate the `tblastn-nextflow` environment and run Nextflow from the pipeline directory:
 ```
+conda activate tblastn-nextflow
 nextflow main.nf
 ```